 Pursuant to Executive Order 13579, the Parole Commission has developed a preliminary plan for a review of its regulations.
 The Commission primarily performs law-enforcement functions in releasing an offender from a prison term imposed by a sentencing judge, setting conditions of release, revoking the release if the offender violates the release conditions or terminating the sentence early for good conduct on parole supervision.
 The Commission's rules define the procedures and standards used to carry out the functions described above.
 Many of the rules incorporate statutory requirements.
 Other rules, such as the paroling policy guidelines, reflect policy choices made by the Commission members within the broad grant of authority given by Congress on executing the Commission's functions.
 The application of the rules may affect the lives of individual persons and the general public welfare, but the Commission's rulemaking and actions do not have a significant impact on economic entities and businesses.

 Over the last ten years, the Commission has issued 13 publications of final rules and 5 publications of interim rules that have yet to be promulgated as final rules.
-The majority of this rulemaking pertained to: Implementing new legislation and court decisions; adopting procedural rules on internal voting requirements and using new technology in conducting hearings; streamlining the revocation process for parole violators who have committed non-criminal violations of release; and eliminating or clarifying rules that are outdated or confusing.
+The majority of this rulemaking pertained to: Implementing new legislation and court decisions; adopting procedural rules on internal voting requirements and using new technology in conducting hearings; streamlining the revocation process for Start Printed Page 78184parole violators who have committed non-criminal violations of release; and eliminating or clarifying rules that are outdated or confusing.

 The Commission's preliminary plan for the regulatory review includes all rules promulgated by the Commission and all notes and procedures in its Rules and Procedures Manual (June 30, 2010 edition).
 The ambitious scope of this effort may have to be adjusted depending on the workload of those staff members who are charged with carrying out the review.
 The Commission's review will extend to proposed rules and interim rules that have not been made final rules.